The translation of this document is outdated.

 referred to in Paragraph two of this Section prior to informing

-the urgency of these activities.
+and justify the urgency of these activities.

 (5) The Cabinet shall determine the responsible body which

-co-ordinates the circulation of the information referred to in
+coordinates the circulation of the information referred to in

 Paragraphs three and four of this Section between the supervisory